Akshaykumar05/Cloud-Computing/README.md

 # About
 This repo contain all about Cloud Computing and I tried to document my learnings of "Cloud computing with AWS" training which I did with Inernshala.
 First I will cover some theory part and at last I will make a project using AWS VPCs, EC2, RDS and database.
+Here is my [certificate](https://trainings.internshala.com/s/v/2915835/150696ef) of this training.

 ## Cloud Engineer
 For becoming a Cloud Engineer, one should have the knowledge of following